M is for Meditation

 Think about how it feels to be completely engaged in a task, like threading the eye of a needle.
 If you were in fight or flight mode you certainly couldn’t do that.
 You need to be relaxed.
 Learning to relax the nervous system is the first step in meditation.
 To make that happen, you need to give the mind a focus.
 Something to pull it out of its need to identify with the thoughts that create the stress in the first place.

 The most obvious tool is the breath because that’s the one thing you can control.

 Most of the time we don’t worry about the breath because it runs on its own steam, but learning to breathe deeply and fully and varying the length and force of the breath affects the speed and force of the thoughts.

 Take a moment right now and notice, have you stopped breathing?
 Is it shallow, heavy?
 Are you taking some deep sighs?

-Without even realising it you’ve already started meditating.
+Without even realizing it you’ve already started meditating.